-“The site-directed mutagenesis is artificial in vitro technique for introducing mutation or alteration into the targeted known DNA sequence.”
+“The site-directed mutagenesis is an artificial (in vitro) technique for introducing mutation or alteration into the target (known) DNA sequence.”

-Here in the present article, we are going to discussing different methods of introducing site-directed mutagenesis into the DNA, Why to do site-directed mutagenesis and that is the purpose of it.
+Here in the present article, we are going to discuss different methods of introducing mutations or performing site-directed mutagenesis into the DNA.
+Why to do it and what is the purpose?

 The content of the article is,

 - Direct/conventional PCR

 - Inverse PCR